br0ast/ACDH-2020/doc/report/documentation.md

 - *International Journal on Digital Libraries*
 - *International Journal of Digital Curation*

 The first steps in this analysis were to fetch relevant data from [Crossref](https://www.crossref.org/) and [Microsoft Academic](https://academic.microsoft.com/home) (both services offer an API), which include articles published after 2002 until 2020.
 For each journal, using the ISSN number as a reference, we created two distinct files, one for each dataset used ([the folder 'crossref'](https://github.com/br0ast/ACDH-2020/tree/master/src/data/crossref) contains all the data fetched from Crossref, while [the folder 'mag'](https://github.com/br0ast/ACDH-2020/tree/master/src/data/mag) contains the data from Microsoft Academic).
-For each article, we collected several metadata such as title, year of publication, affiliation, DOI, and keywords (for the complete list of data see Table 1 and Table 2).
+For each article, we collected several metadata such as title, year of publication, affiliation, DOI, and keywords (for the list of reused metadata see Table 1 and Table 2).
 The use of Microsoft Academic became necessary as we noted that keywords and affiliations were not always present in Crossref.

 **Table 1.
-Metadata for each DH article obtained from Microsoft Academic**
+Metadata reused from Microsoft Academic for each DH article**

 | Data | Example (CSV) |
 |--------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | DOI | 10.1093/llc/fqt054 |